CERT-Polska/mwdb-core/docs/user-guide/9-Sharing-objects.rst

 *
   **sharing_with_all - Can share objects with all groups in system**

   Implies the access to the list of all group names, but without access to the membership information and management features.
 Allows to share object with arbitrary group in MWDB.
+It also allows the user to view full history of sharing an object (if the user has access to the object).

 *
   **access_uploader_info - Can view who uploaded object and filter by uploader**